f-leeske/panvimdoc/README.md

 # Donate

-If you've found this project helpful, you can show your appreciation by sponsoring me on [GitHub Sponsors](https://github.com/sponsors/kdheepak/) or [donating via Strip](https://donate.stripe.com/8wM9E7bBO9ZsbGUdQR).
+If you've found this project helpful, you can show your appreciation by sponsoring me on [GitHub Sponsors](https://github.com/sponsors/kdheepak/).